lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 (terminal or code development environment), however this may incur some effort to get the software installed on the computers that learners use.
-Using a cloud-based solution may be an alternative to ensure all involved have the exact same setup.
+Using a cloud-based solution is an alternative to ensure all involved have the exact same setup during the teaching.

 ## Tip 3.
 Be seen and heard.

 As learners are coding along, it is important they clearly see and hear what you are doing.
-If you are physically able to stand up for a couple of hours, do it while you are teaching.
+If you are physically able to stand up for the duration of your class, do it while you are teaching.
 When you sit down,
 you may appear hidden for those sitting in the back rows.
-Standing makes the experience more interactive and less monotonous, and draws the learners' attention away from their screens to you, which helps getting the point you are making across.
+Standing makes the experience more interactive, less monotonous, and draws the learners' attention away from their screens to you, which helps getting the point you are making across.
 Standing also encourages you to look at your audience rather than your screen: